Polynomial Stability of Non-Linearly Damped Contraction Semigroups: Introduction

-A function $x(\cdot)\in C^1(\RR_+;X)$ is said to be a \emph{classical solution} of~\eqref{eq:sys} if $x(t)\in D(A)$ for all $t\ge 0$ and~\eqref{eq:sys} holds for all $t\geq 0$.
-A function $x(\cdot)\in C(\RR_+;X)$ is said to be a \emph{generalised solution} of~\eqref{eq:sys} if there exists a sequence $(\smash{x_n}(\cdot))_{n\ge1}$ of classical solutions of~\eqref{eq:sys} such that $\sup_{t\in[0,\tau]} \|x(t)-\smash{x_n}(t)\|\to 0$ as $n\to\infty$ for all $\tau>0$.
-Note that if $\phi$ is a linear map then this notion of a classical solution is consistent with the terminology used for linear abstract Cauchy problems, while the notion of a generalised solution describes what would typically be referred to as a \emph{mild} solution in the linear setting.
-We recall, moreover, that in the linear case the mild (or generalised) solution is given by the semigroup orbit, and that it is a classical solution precisely when $x_0\in D(A)$.
+Note that if $\phi$ is a linear map then the notions of classical and mild solutions are consistent with the terminology used for linear abstract Cauchy problems.
+We recall, moreover, that in the linear case the mild solution is given by the semigroup orbit, and that it is a classical solution precisely when $x_0\in D(A)$.

 If $x$ is a classical solution of~\eqref{eq:sys}, then dissipativity of $A$ gives

 It follows that